EntityGraphQL/EntityGraphQL/docs/docs/serialization-naming/serialization-naming.md

 }
 ```

-The above query will generate typed objects _before serialization_ with the matching names from the schema. _Note the types are generated internally as part of compiling, users do not need to use/know them but it demostrates serialization impact_.
+The above query will generate typed objects _before serialization_ with the matching names from the schema. _Note the types are generated internally as part of compiling, users do not need to use/know them but it demonstrates serialization impact_.

 ```cs
 public class TempPersonResult